 Served a period of ineligibility for a SafeSport Code violation as defined by the U.S. Center for SafeSport or NGB.

 An individual running for election must disclose any actual, possible or perceived conflict of interest consistent with their NGB’s Conflicts of Interest Policy or other applicable policies or the USOPC Ethics and Compliance team for internally managed sports (IMS), which shall determine whether the individual is eligible to run for election.
-(See USOPC Conflicts of Interest Policy for definitions and examples of conflicts of interests.).
+(See USOPC Conflicts of Interest Policy for definitions and examples of conflicts of interests.)
 The disclosure shall be made to all eligible voters prior to the vote so that the disclosure may be considered in the voting process.
 Failure to disclose in advance of the election can be cause for the removal of the member once elected.

 During a given election cycle, an individual may run only for a Sport Representative position or a General Paralympic Representative position, not both.